EventStore/documentation/docs/clients/grpc/authentication.md

 ### Prerequisites

-1. EventStoreDB 24.2.0 or greater with commercial license.
+1. KurrentDB 24.2.0 or greater with commercial license.
 2. A valid x.509 certificate, which can be created using version `1.3` or higher of the [gencert tool](https://github.com/EventStore/es-gencert-cli).
 3. The server must run in secure mode.
 See [Security Options](@server/security/protocol-security.md) for more information.
 4. [Enable User Certificates plugin on the server](@server/security/user-authentication.md#user-x509-certificates)